How to Buy a Domain Name in South Africa Without Getting Scammed (2026 Guide)

 Once you’ve chosen a registrar, create an account and follow their domain registration process.
 It’s usually a few clicks and some basic details.
 Now comes the official part.
 You’ll need to provide some details: your name, business name, contact info, and sometimes proof of registration if it’s a .co.za domain.
 You’ll also pick how long you want to register it—one year is standard, but most businesses register for two or three years to avoid forgetting renewals.
 Pay attention to privacy options.
 Some registrars let you hide your contact details from the public WHOIS database, which can prevent spam and unwanted calls.
 For most small businesses, it’s worth the small extra cost.

 After payment, the domain is yours.
 But registering it isn’t the same as having a live website.
 You need to point it to your hosting provider or set up email services if you plan to use a professional address.
-If you’re not technically inclined, this can feel tricky—but most registrars provide tutorials, and your hosting company should guide you.
+If you’re not technically inclined, this can feel tricky, but most registrars provide tutorials, and your hosting company should guide you.
+Remember, registering a domain is just the start.
+Maintaining it is equally important.
+Keep your registrar login details safe, set up auto-renewal if possible, and monitor emails from your registrar to avoid losing the domain.

 Your domain is more than just an address, it’s part of your brand.
 A clear, easy-to-remember domain makes you look professional and builds trust.
 Conversely, a poorly chosen domain can make even the best website feel unprofessional.
 Getting it right from the start is worth the time and thought.
 It’s one of the first steps toward a functional online presence, and it sets the tone for your website, marketing, and communications.